ApSense: Data-driven Algorithm in PPG-based Sleep Apnea Sensing: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{leep} apnea is a common symptomatic disease caused by total (apnea) or partial (hypopnea) repeated interruption of breathing during sleep \cite{banno2007sleep}.
+\IEEEPARstart{S}{leep} apnea is a common symptomatic disease caused by total (apnea) or partial (hypopnea), repeatedly interrupting respiration during sleep \cite{banno2007sleep}.
 Nearly one billion people worldwide suffer from sleep apnea, with certain countries having rates of over 50\% \cite{benjafield2019estimation}.
-Moreover, a cost-effective (obstructive sleep apnea) OSA prescreening solution is an urgent issue due to the invisible costs revealed in the study of OSA's undertreatment in many countries.
-In 2020, Sleep Medicine Review concluded that excessive daytime sleepiness in people suffering from OSA is related to indirect economic losses, such as the risk of traffic accidents, poor work productivity, and adverse effects on emotion and quality of living \cite{LEGER2020101275}.
-In 2022, researchers published a work reporting that OSA contributes to an annual economic burden of up to €32 billion in Italy \cite{10.1371/journal.pone.0268677}.
-Moreover, as reported in 2021, the healthcare costs of patients with sleep disorders are much higher than those without, approximately \$94.9 billion in the United States \cite{doi:10.5664/jcsm.9392}.
-Furthermore, untreated OSA patients potentially developed cardiovascular and metabolic diseases \cite{10.1001/jama.2020.3514}.
+Moreover, a cost-effective obstructive sleep apnea (OSA) prescreening solution is an urgent issue due to the invisible costs revealed in the study of OSA's undertreatment in many countries.

-Nowadays, polysomnography (PSG), home sleep apnea testing (HSAT), and overnight oximetry recording \textit{(OxSat)} is the typical measurement system for OSA diagnosis \cite{10.1001/jama.2020.3514}.
-Although PSG is the highest standard for sleep disorders diagnosis, including sleep stages, OSA, and other sleep-related disorders, the complexity and costs are a burden in coverage of the untreated OSA population.
-HSAT is a reduced complexity form of PSG, including the necessary sensors for OSA recognition.
-Finally, OxSat is the most commonly used approach for children not ready to wear multiple sensors.
-According to the aforementioned cost-effective issues, the existing measurement system is insufficient for massive OSA prescreening.
-Thus, research engineers have actively invented a new alternative to the objective of the OSA prescreening tools in which photoplethysmography (PPG) is a potential sensing system \cite{9847226}.

-PPG is an optional-based sensor for retrieving the arterial pulse wave characteristics related to the cardio-respiratory system \cite{ALLEN2022189}.
-People recognize consumer-grade PPG in the form of smartwatches.
-However, fingertip PPG is commonly used in sleep research, such as presenting in benchmark datasets \cite{10.5665/sleep.4732, LEWIS201759, bernardini2022osasud}.
-Thus, this paper focuses on developing data-driven algorithms in PPG-based sleep apnea sensing using the existing datasets with the fingertip PPG.
-The outcomes of this study will not only contribute to the potential uses of the fingertip PPG and the wrist PPG or smartwatches in a massively scalable approach for prescreening OSA.
-We emphasize the performance and contributions of the developed algorithms in the following Section.